11 Simple Daily Habits People Do Wrong (Without Realizing It)

 Products like eggs, poultry, cooked or raw meat, and other perishables must be kept at a temperature above 40 degrees Fahrenheit (~4.4 degrees Celsius) to prevent foodborne illness.

-Moreover, says the USDA perishable foods should not be thawed on the counter or in hot water for longer than two hours.
+Moreover, the USDA says perishable foods should not be thawed on the counter or in hot water for longer than two hours.
 So, leaving a chicken out to thaw when you’re at work isn’t a good idea either.

 What to do:

-– Thaw your perishables using one of three methods – in cold water, the microwave, or the refrigerator.
+• Thaw your perishables using one of three methods – in cold water, the microwave, or the refrigerator.

-1. Drinking coffee first thing
+3 – Drinking coffee first thing

 Coffee – and caffeine in general – interferes with these cortisol functions.
-Our body begins to rely on caffeine to perform the energy-boosting functions previously reserved for the cortisol.
+Our body begins to rely on caffeine to perform the energy-boosting functions previously reserved for cortisol.

 What to do (but you probably won’t!):

-– Wait an hour or two before downing the java.
+• Wait an hour or two before downing the java.

-1. Washing ‘prewashed’ greens
+4 – Washing ‘prewashed’ greens

 We wash our lettuce, celery, spinach, and other ‘greens’ for a good reason.
 Should we do the same with ready-to-eat produce?